Access Bank plc

 Originally a corporate bank, they expanded into personal and business banking in 2012.
-Access Bank and Diamond Bank merged on April 1, 2019.
+Access Bank and Diamond Bank merged on 1 April 2019.
 In conclusion of its merger with Diamond Bank, Access Bank unveiled its new logo, signalling the commencement of a new enlarged banking entity.
 The bank employs more than 28,000 people in 2021.

-After the merger, with more than 42 million of customers, Access Bank plc became the largest bank in Africa by customer base, and the largest bank in Nigeria by asset.
+After the merger, with more than 52 million customers, Access Bank became the largest bank in Africa by customer base, and the largest bank in Nigeria by assets.